Queen City Contra Dancers

 A typical evening with Queen City Contra Dancers

-After lining up, the caller will walk the group through the dance and teach unfamiliar figures.
+After lining up, the caller will walk the group through the dance and teach the dance movements.
 Then the band starts the music, usually a jig or reel from the Irish/Celtic tradition.
 Bands generally have a fiddler, but might also include the piano, guitar, flute, mandolin, bass, and almost any portable instrument.
 They may play a medley of tunes, which enhances the dance experience.
 The caller will continue to prompt us through the dance, occasionally dropping out so that we can enjoy the music uninterrupted.

 After a few times through, the caller will end the dance and everyone is invited to find a new partner and line up again.
 The caller teaches a new dance, and the band plays a new tune.
-Half way through the evening after a few dances, the band will play two waltzes, followed by a break.
+Half way through the evening after a few dances, the band will play a waltz, followed by a break.
 A water jug is on hand and usually there are refreshments.
 There is also a literature table with announcements for other upcoming dance events.

 A short history of Queen City Contra Dancers